jhlagado/restful/README.md

 | +---- MINOR version when you add backwards-compatible functionality.
 +------ MAJOR version when you make breaking API changes.
 ```

-The `^` in the version `^2.4.2` represents the range of versions we
-will accept. `^2.4.2` means we will accept any version equal to or
-greater than version 2.
+The caret `^` in the version `^2.4.2` represents the range of versions we will accept when installing. `^2.4.2` means we will accept any version of the package that is equal to or greater than version 2.

 If we want more precision and predictablilty
 we can remove the `^` so we only accept that exact version.
+However, this means that you will need to manually upgrade your packages to handle bug-fixes and non-breaking changes.

 ```
 "dependencies":
   "chalk": "2.4.2"
 }
 ```

 ## Git version control

 By this stage you should already be thinking about version control.

 Note that:

 * You SHOULD commit `package.json` and `package-lock.json`
 to your repo